waffleio/waffleio-gh-actions/action-prmergelabel/README.md

-# 🚗 PR Merge Labeler - GitHub Action
+# 🚗 PR Closed Labeler - GitHub Action

-A [GitHub Action](https://github.com/features/actions) that labels PRs as merged and closed OR closed without merge 🚗 .
+A [GitHub Action](https://github.com/features/actions) that labels PRs when they are closed as either merged or not merged 🚗 .

 ## How It Works